 Pain medicines are also called analgesics.
 Each kind of pain medicine has benefits and risks.
 Some types of pain respond better to one kind of medicine than to another kind.
 What takes away your pain might not work for someone else.

-Taking these pain medicines before exercising is okay.
+Taking pain medicines before exercising is OK.
 But do not overdo the exercise just because you have taken the medicine.

 Other tips for taking pain medicines:

-- If you take pain relievers on most days, tell your doctor.
+- If you take pain relievers on most days, tell your provider.
 You may need to be watched for side effects.

 - Read the warnings on the label before taking the medicine.

 - Store medicine safely and securely.
-Check the dates on medicine bottles to see when you should throw it away.
+Check the dates on medicine containers to see when you should throw them away.